-

 Conclusion

 If you have any questions about cannabis and the medications you’re taking, consult a medical professional before adding to or changing your treatment regimen in any way.
-Benzodiazepines, like Xanax, are potent drugs that can pose potentially serious health risks, especially when stopping suddenly or combining with other medications.
+Benzodiazepines, like Xanax, are potent drugs that can pose potentially serious health risks, especially when stopped suddenly or combined with other medications.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.